JJ/hoborg/text/text.md

 not about making fun of the right people, that takes all the fun out of it.
 Like making a circus a factory."

-"Come again, how's that?"
+"Come again, how's that office thing?"
 I needn't tell you that the cotton cargo wagon is the most comfortable of all.
 To top it, it's also quiet.
 Only problem is you can't smoke or you'll become a ball of cotton fire in no time.
 Ain't that true, Eyebrowless Eric?

 "Well, it's not called the People's circus for no reason." he said.
 "It belongs to the state, as this railway does.
-So the very next day this mean person, dressed in combat clothes, came up to me and he said.
+So the very next day that had happened this mean person, dressed in combat clothes, came up to me and he said.

 "Teach me everything, from now on I'll be you.

 "That he said.
-I don't know what the rest of the clown posse said, but they're not there anymore.
-And they look mean..."
+I don't know what the rest of the clown posse said, but I think they're not there anymore.
+And they the new ones look mean..."
 But I was only half-listening by now.
 I had a plan.

-*revise*
+"Funny thing is, that new clown was also white," he continued saying.

 I married a bearded woman
 ------------------------------------

-Not quite, although seducing one of them would be a way of marrying into the circus, I was not amused by that prospect.
+Not quite.
+Although seducing one of them would be a way of marrying into the circus, I was not amused by that prospect.
 So I have two words for you: Fake.
 Papers.
-With them in hand, I crossed under the circus arch, which had just arrived to the city of Ferry Pass.
+With them in hand, a good buttoned-up shirt and my scant belongings in a burlap bindle over my shoulder I crossed under the circus arch, which had just arrived to the city of Ferry Pass.

 "Let me check that." said the improbably named Boris, the circus